CONDITIONS OF SALE

-Payment of invoices shall (unless otherwise agreed in writing) be made in full without any deduction or set-off within 28 days of the date of invoice and time shall be of the essence.
+Online orders to be paid at checkout.
+Credit account holders, invoices shall (unless otherwise agreed in writing) be made in full without any deduction or set-off within 20 days of the month following invoice.
 Any extension of credit allowed to the Buyer may be charged or withdrawn at any time.
 Interest shall be payable on overdue accounts at the rate of 4% per annum above the base rate of Barclays Bank PLC and will accrue from day to day from the due date for payment until receipt by the Seller of the full amount whether before or after judgment.
 In addition the Buyer shall reimburse the Seller for any expenses reasonably incurred by the Seller in the collection of overdue payments.
 Without affecting any other remedies of the Seller, any failure by the Buyer to make payment in full when due shall entitle the Seller to withhold further deliveries under the Contract or an other contract or any other contract with the Buyer and to make further deliveries subject to such conditions as to payment as the Seller may decide are appropriate.

 8.1 Legal and beneficial title to any goods held by the buyer but not paid for in full, shall remain vested in the seller until payment in full has been made.
 In respect for such goods and any other goods supplied by the seller but not paid for in full which may be subject to any other contract.